Skip to main content

 Before you start

-As a prerequisite for setting up the Kubeflow environment, create and configure a Kubernetes cluster and file storage.
+As preparation, you'll need to create and configure a Kubernetes cluster and File Storage.

 1. Create Kubernetes cluster

-Configure a basic Kubernetes cluster for the Kubeflow environment.
-This cluster serves as the foundation for deploying various Kubeflow components.
+Set up a basic Kubernetes cluster to serve as the foundation for Kubeflow components.

-1. In the KakaoCloud Console > Container Pack > Kubernetes Engine, click [Create cluster].
+1. From the KakaoCloud console, go to Container Pack > Kubernetes Engine and click [Create Cluster].
+Refer to the following settings:

 Cluster settings